flust/DPGNN/README.md

 The implementation is based on the open-source recommendation library [RecBole](https://github.com/RUCAIBox/RecBole) and [RecBole-PJF](https://github.com/RUCAIBox/RecBole-PJF).

-Please cite the following papers as the references if you use our codes.
+Please consider citing the following papers as the references if you use our codes.

 ```
 @inproceedings{yang2022modeling,